-A GP grade is valid for a maximum period of one year, after which it automatically becomes an F. At this time the student will be academically dismissed from the University.
+A GP grade is valid for a maximum period of one year (30 days for the School of Education), after which it automatically becomes an F. At this time the student will be academically dismissed from the University.

 Audit (AU)